Edmonton-Public-Library/notices/Readme.md

 | noticeformatter.py | No change. |
 | page.py | Now included debugging registration marks and `PdfPage`. |
 | customer.py | No change. |

+## Testing
+There are several levels of tests that can be done on this application and its components.
+* `notices.sh` has a `-t` switch which overrides the default mailing address, so you can run in the production setting and have them mailed.
+* You can run `testnotices.sh` which will create some test directories add some canned reports, and smoke test the system without fetching reports from the ILS.
+* At the lowest level you can run the doctests on all the files (except `notice.py`).
+That is done as follows.
+  1) Change into the bin directory.
+  2) Activate the virtual environment with `. ../venv/bin/activate`.
+  3) On the command line run `python page.py`... repeating for `*.py` files (except `notice.py`).
+  5) `reportreader.py` has canned reports as dependencies.
+They can be found in `bin_tests.tar`.
+Just untar the file in the current directory to install them, then run `python reportreader.py`.
+  6) Optional: clean up these directories after checking the output.

 # Customer Notices
 **August 22, 2023**